Model-independent pricing with insider information: a Skorokhod embedding approach: Super-replication and monotonicity principle

-for every $(\Fcal_t^W)_{t\geq 0}$ stopping time $\sigma$ satisfying $0<\E[\sigma]<\infty$ and $1_\Lambda\circ r(g\oplus W,t+\sigma)=1$ a.s.\ where both sides of \eqref{eq:SGpairs} are well defined and the right hand side is finite.
-Here, the probability space is assumed to be rich enough to support a Brownian motion $W$ and an uniform random variable independent of $W$, and $(\Fcal^W_t)_{t\geq 0}$ denotes the natural filtration generated by $W$. \end{definition} The interpretation is that on average it is better to stop $(f,s)$ and to let $(g,t)$ go as long as this results in a feasible stopping rule.
-We remark here that -- as a consequence of only considering $(\Fcal^W_t)_{t\geq 0}$ stopping times -- the definition of feasible stop-go pairs is independent of the probability space on which $\sigma$ lives as long as it is rich enough to support the Brownian motion $W$ and a uniform random variable independent of $W$.
-This is reminiscent of the fact that we have to consider randomised stopping times in \eqref{eq:Wiener opt}.
+and $1_\Lambda\circ r(g\oplus W,t+\sigma)=1$ a.s., where both sides of \eqref{eq:SGpairs} are well defined and the left hand side is finite.
+Here, the probability space is assumed to be rich enough to support a Brownian motion $W$, and $(\Fcal^W_t)_{t\geq 0}$ denotes the natural filtration generated by $W$. \end{definition} The interpretation is that on average it is better to \emph{stop} a path at time $s$ with history $f$, and to run the paths that would have carried on from $(f,s)$ from a previously stopped history $(g,t)$ (to let $(g,t)$ \emph{go}), as long as this results in a feasible stopping rule.
+Note that since $f(s) = g(t)$, the law of the stopped process is not changed.
+We remark here that -- as a consequence of only considering $(\Fcal^W_t)_{t\geq 0}$ stopping times -- the definition of feasible stop-go pairs is independent of the probability space on which $\sigma$ lives as long as it is rich enough to support the Brownian motion $W$.
+In a similar manner to \cite[Section 5]{BCH17}, one could introduce an even stronger notion of feasible stop-go pairs only considering one particular candidate stopping time.
+In this article, we do not need this generality.